 “No offense taken!” wrote one Facebooker.
 “It’s a crazy world when you can’t take things at their heart and with a smile.
 Throw those ‘rocks’ at me anytime.”

 Another wrote, “Just words…put your money where your mouth is and donate to a shelter for abused women.”

 Using girls instead of women in an ad from a company that clearly targets grown-ups was presumably meant to conjure images of little boys mistreating girls they “like” on the playground, an outdated construct some critics of the ad quickly decried.

 “Normalizing and finding humor in the, ‘He hit you because he likes you’ mentality that we feed to children is not ok,” wrote Facebook user Shannon Page in a post that garnered hundred of comments.
 “Small steps like this lead to a culture of violence against women.
 Also, children will not see the humor in this billboard.
 All they will see is, ‘It’s ok to throw rocks at girls.’ “

-At best, the billboard is a tone-deaf piece of marketing—created by individuals who are out of step with (or insulated from) the angst many Americans are currently feeling over how to protect the nation’s most vulnerable citizens, including women in domestic abuse situations, if and when government protections for them vanish under the current administration.
+At best, the billboard is a tone-deaf piece of marketing—created by individuals who are insulated from the angst many Americans are currently feeling over how to protect the nation’s most vulnerable citizens, including women in domestic abuse situations, if and when government protections for them vanish under the Trump administration.

 The apology was a great first step, Spicer Greene.
 So why is the billboard still up?Follow JCK on Instagram: @jckmagazine

 Follow JCK on Facebook: @jckmagazine